-Mike McCurry is a Distinguished Professor of Public Theology at the Wesley Theological Seminary in Washington, DC and a partner at Public Strategies Washington, Inc., where he provides counsel on communications strategies and management to corporate and non-profit clients.
+Mike McCurry is a Distinguished Professor of Public Theology at the Wesley Theological Seminary in Washington, DC and partner at Public Strategies Washington, Inc., where he counsels corporate and non-profit clients on communications strategies.

-McCurry is a veteran political strategist and spokesperson with nearly four decades of experience in the nation’s capital.
-McCurry served in the White House as press secretary to President Bill Clinton (1995-1998).
-He also served as spokesman for the U.S. Department of State (1993-1995) and director of communications for the Democratic National Committee (1988-1990).
-McCurry held a variety of leadership roles in national campaigns for the Democratic ticket from 1984 to 2004.
+McCurry is a veteran political strategist and spokesperson of nearly four decades.
+Best known as press secretary for President Bill Clinton (1995-1998), he served as spokesman for the U.S. Department of State and director of communications for the Democratic National Committee.
+He also served in national campaigns for the Democratic ticket from 1984 to 2004.

 McCurry began his career on the staff of the United States Senate, working as press secretary to the Senate Committee on Labor and Human Resources and to the committee's chairman, Senator Harrison A. Williams, Jr. (1976-1981).
-He also served as press secretary to Senator Daniel Patrick Moynihan (1981-1983).
+He also served as press secretary to Senator Daniel Patrick Moynihan.

-McCurry serves on numerous boards or advisory councils including Share Our Strength, the Children’s Scholarship Fund, the White House Historical Association and the Executive Committee of the Global Health Initiative of the United Methodist Church.
-He is a member and former co-chairman of the Commission on Presidential Debates which sponsors the general election debates between candidates for President and Vice President of the United States.
+McCurry serves on the boards for Share Our Strength, the Children’s Scholarship Fund, the White House Historical Association, the Executive Committee of the Global Health Initiative of the United Methodist Church, and on the Commission on Presidential Debates.

 McCurry received his Bachelor of Arts from Princeton University in 1976, a Master of Arts in Liberal Studies from Georgetown University in 1985, and a Master of Arts from Wesley Theological Seminary in 2013.